crystal-lang/rfcs/text/0007-event_loop-refactor.md

 - Should the implementation of the Crystal event loop be in the same type as the bindings for the system selector? (i.e. are `#read(Socket, Bytes)` and `#create_resume_event(Fiber)` in the same place?)

-- How many event loops are there gonna be in relation to execution contexts? ([ysbaddaden/execution_context#7](https://github.com/ysbaddaden/execution_context/issues/7))

 ### What’s the scope of the Crystal event loop?

 This is a list of operations which we expect to go through the event loop: